Avner Magen

 His major contributions include an algorithm for approximating the weight of the Euclidean minimum spanning tree in sublinear time, and finding a tight integrality gap for the vertex cover problem using the Frankl–Rödl graphs.
 He proved with his coauthors essentially that a huge class of semidefinite programming algorithms for the famous vertex cover problem will not achieve a solution of value less than the value of the optimal solution times a factor of two.
 With Nati Linial and Michael Saks, he showed how to embed trees into Euclidean metrics with low O(log log n) distortion.
 And in a later result, he showed how to do JL-style embeddings that preserved not only distances, but also higher order volumes.

-He died in a climbing accident in Alaska on May 29, 2010 along with good friend Andrew Herzenberg, leaving behind three children, Noa, Ofri, and Roy, and a wife, Ayelet.
+He died in an avalanche while climbing in Alaska's Denali National Park on May 29, 2010, along with friend and climbing partner, Andrew Herzenberg.